 Every week, I’ll be bringing you a comic book cover that I feel eclipses others out there—to the point I might just have to own it!

-Here is a bit more about Dark Tower: The Gunslinger: The Man in Black #1:
+Here is a bit more about The Amazing Spider-Man #700:

-Dark Tower: The Gunslinger: The Man in Black #1 is in fine comic book stores now!
+The Amazing Spider-Man #700 is in fine comic book stores now!